-With a little motivation, stomach this could be your year.
+With a little motivation, this could be your year.
 The Sports Backers and YMCA have teamed up to offer the 10k Training Team.
-The structured program is challenging, health but it’s plenty of fun too, find as you work with other runners and walkers to reach the goal of the Ukrop’s Monument Avenue 10k on March 28.
+The structured program is challenging, but it’s plenty of fun too, as you work with other runners and walkers to reach the goal of the Ukrop’s Monument Avenue 10k on March 28.
 If you’ve found past year’s resolutions hard to maintain, consider this option.

 Elements of Success are Included

 The YMCA Training Team contains all the elements that support successful resolutions.
 Studies show that successful resolutions begin with a specific time-frame and a clear plan, have reliable support, a goal date, and rewards.
 The 10-week training program starts Saturday, Jan.
 17 and operates with a detailed, written schedule with guidance given by experienced coaches.
 Its organized weekly group runs and walks provide a built-in community of support.
 Participants receive a 10k Training Team shirt, take part in special clinics, and get entry March 28 in the Ukrop’s Monument Avenue 10K, one of the largest 10K’s in the country.

 Not surprisingly, the Downtown YMCA had 600 participants sign up as runners or walkers last year.
 That includes people of all fitness levels.
 Participants don’t have to be YMCA members to sign up.
 Richard Nelson, an assistant coach at the Downtown YMCA at 2 W. Franklin St., says, “I tell them you know you’re going to do it because you’re out here.
 Fifty percent is coming out the door and saying, hey, I’m ready to start.”